How Long Will You Live?

-The periodic life table will estimate your remaining years of life expectancy and help you calculate if you should take social security early (at age 62), or hold off till age 70 to receive more each month.
+The periodic life table will estimate your remaining years of life expectancy and help you calculate whether you should take social security early (at age 62), or hold off until age 70 to receive more each month.

-Time required: 1 - 2 minutes.
+Time required: 1 to 2 minutes.

 Calculate the Odds

 If you and your spouse are over age 50, this life expectancy calculator from Financial Architects will show you what the probability is that either you or your spouse, or both of you, will live to a particular age.
 You will need to enable editing on the Excel spreadsheet labeled Joint Life Probability to customize the results.

-Time required: 5 - 10 minutes.
+Time required: 5 to 10 minutes.

 Joint Life Expectancy Based on Health and Lifestyle Factors

 Your lifestyle has an impact on life expectancy.
-Use the quick Life Expectancy Calculator and it will ask for basic data on you and your spouse such as height, weight, blood pressure, and smoking habits.
+Use this Life Expectancy Calculator to see how.
+It it will ask for basic data on you and your spouse, such as height, weight, blood pressure, and smoking habits.

 Extend Your Longevity?
 This Tool Offers Personalized Tips

 This site will sort through your answers to about 40 questions and offer personalized suggestions, along with a to-do list for you and your physician, all designed to help you extend your stay on planet Earth.

-Time required: 10 - 20 minutes.
+Time required: 10 to 20 minutes.